-The movie To All The Boys I've Loved Before, is a visual mode and a digital media.
-This movie is a Netflix Original Movie and is available to stream with a subscription.
-The audience are younger teenage girls, mainly in high school, who can relate to the story.
-The style and design consists of Lara Jean telling the story from her point of view.
+The movie To All The Boys I've Loved Before, is a visual mode and a digital media, being a Netflix Original Movie, which someone can stream through a subscription.
+The audience consists of younger teenage girls, mainly in high school, who can relate to the story.
+The style and design is composed of Lara Jean telling the story from her point of view.
 The movie is set in a school, which makes the teenage part of teenage romantic comedy true.
-The costumes consist of Lara

-Jean always dressing more professional, girly, and well-dressed, whereas Peters costume usually has more of a typical teenage boy look, with a typical baseball tees and casual shorts.
-Sometimes it is shown as him in his lacrosse uniform, showing he is an athletic guy.
-The dialogue of Lara Jean causes the style to be different than other works of film, where it makes the viewer feel like she is talking to the audience and giving them a personal view.
-She speaks at an elevated level and is witty compared to the other stereotypical high school girls, who are shown in the movie that might not care as much as their schoolwork.
+The costumes consist of Lara Jean always dressing more professional, girly, and put together, whereas Peter's costume usually has a teenage boy vibe to it, and sometimes it is shown as him in his lacrosse uniform, giving him a jock feel.
+The dialogue of Lara Jean causes the style to be different than other works of film.
+She speaks at an elevated level and is very witty compared to the other ditzy high school girls.
 The rhetorical appeals in To All the Boys I've Loved Before are ethos because it is coming directly from Lara Jean and she is a reliable and trustworthy speaker.
 There is also pathos because the viewers feel bad for Lara Jean once they know all of her personal letters got out, and that evicts emotion from the viewers.
 Peter and Lara both evict emotion from the viewers when their relationship, if that, becomes rocky, even though it started out as a fake.
 The conventions of this movie are strong because there are two characters, and they definitely met in a quirky way, with Lara Jeans letters getting out, they are forced to sort of re-introduce themselves and start conversation.
 They had no intentions to date in the beginning but slowly they start to develop feelings for each other and go on the schools sponsored ski trip together.
 The two characters end up together, which is usually the case in all Teenage Romantic Comedies.